Tomazing/StayVision/backend/README.md

 ## Development Notes

 - The server uses mock property data for the hackathon demo
-- In a production environment, you would connect to a database for property information
+- In a production environment, it would connect to a database for property information
 - The OpenAI integration can be customized with different models and prompts

 ## Deploying to Vercel